apersic/spotify_ui/README.md

 # spotify_ui
 Recreated Spotify UI using React.js.
 Finished home page and playlist view.
-TO DO recreate the music player and top toolbar.
+TO DO recreate the music player.